dynamsoft-docs/document-viewer-docs/api/class/annotation/unknown.md

 **Remark**

 - The string would be `D:YYYYMMDDHHmmSSOHH'mm'`, like `D:20230101085959-08'00'`.
-- It will return `''`, if the annotation is be deleted.
+- It will return `''`, if the annotation is deleted.
 - If the annotation is created but not be modified after adding, it equals to [`creationDate`](#creationdate).

 {% comment %}

-- It will return `''`, if the annotation is be deleted.
+- It will return `''`, if the annotation is deleted.
 {% endcomment %}